xavimajoral/frontend-challenge/README.md

 - Implement your solution
 - Open a Pull-Request to our Repository

-*Any question just open a ticket for us*
+*Any question just open an issue for us*